 Part of the role of a caregiver is making sure that seniors are getting the medications that they need to stay healthy.
-It’s not uncommon for dementia and Alzheimer’s patients to take a variety of prescriptions for their conditions on top of the common drugs that are used for other senior-related illnesses, such as osteoporosis or high blood pressure.
+It’s not uncommon for dementia patients to take a variety of prescriptions for their conditions.
+These may be in addition to common drugs used for other illnesses, such as osteoporosis or high blood pressure.

-Yet, despite the importance of this daily ritual, the only advice you will likely get from the label is to administer these pills once a day.
-However, according to AARP, the time of day that your patients take their medications can have a major effect on health and well-being.
+Despite the importance of taking medication correctly, the only advice you will likely get from a label is to take pills once a day.
+However, according to Harvard Health Publishing, the time of day medications are taken can have a major effect on health and well-being.

 “The body doesn’t respond to medications in the same way at different times of the day,” Dr. Michael Smolensky, an adjunct professor of biomedical engineering at the University of Texas, Austin, explained to AARP.
 “Some drugs are not as effective or as well tolerated if they’re taken at the wrong biological time.
 It’s not that they’re not effective at all, but they’re certainly much less effective.”

 How our biological clocks affect medications

-Whether we are aware of it or not, each of us has an internal clock that is connected to the cycle of the rising and setting sun.
+Each of us has an internal clock that is connected to the cycle of the rising and setting sun.
 Several organs, tissues and cells within the body function in a direct response to different 24-hour periods.
-Not only does the time of day your parent takes medications vital for maximizing their true effectiveness, but it can also help her avoid potentially dangerous drug reactions.
+The time of day your parent takes medications may be vital for maximizing their true effectiveness.
+And it can also help her avoid potentially dangerous drug reactions.
 Everything from body temperature, hormone secretion, immune system function, digestion and levels of fatigue are greatly influenced by the time of day.